Thumbnail: Etymology

-The word "thumbnail" is a reference to the human thumbnail and alludes to the small size of an image or picture, comparable to the size of the human thumbnail.
-While the earliest use of the word in this sense dates back to the 17th century, the American Heritage Dictionary of Idioms is reported to have documented that the expression first appears in the mid-19th century to refer to 'a drawing the size of the thumbnail'.
+The word thumbnail is a reference to the human thumbnail and alludes to the small size of an image or picture, comparable to the size of the nail.
+The earliest use of the compound word thumbnail in the literal sense dates back to at least the 17th century; the American Heritage Dictionary of Idioms documents that the figurative expression first appeared in the mid-19th century to refer to "a drawing the size of the thumbnail".
 The word was then used figuratively, in both noun and adjective form, to refer to anything small or concise, such as a biographical essay.
-The use of the word "thumbnail" in the specific context of computer images as 'a small graphical representation, as of a larger graphic, a page layout, etc.' appears to have been first used in the 1980s.
+The use of the word thumbnail in the specific context of computer images as "a small graphical representation, as of a larger graphic, a page layout, etc." appears to have been first used in the 1980s.